PhateValleyman/MagiskSSH/README.md

 - Possibly add more changes.
 Candidates are:
   - Calls to getpwnam
   - Calls to getpwuid
+  - Direct uses of /tmp as path for temporary files
 - Generate a new patch (`diff -urN a b > path/to/new.patch`)
 - Try to build the module.
 If not possible, fix errors and generate a new patch